-“When visitors get personalized experiences, whether it’s personalized specials or listings, we see a 4 times increase in deal pencils and digital retailing.
+“When visitors get personalized experiences, whether it’s personalized specials or listings, we see a 4 times increase in automobile leads, deal pencils and digital retailing.
 We see a 3.3 times increase in trade-in deals, and a 216 percent increase in conversion rates for those visitors.
 You want to personalize your digital storefront and make it as relevant as possible for that consumer.”

 With third-party cookies on their way out, dealers need to be prepared with new ways to engage consumers as they arrive at their websites.
 Given the current level of reliance on third-party cookies, the transition will be no easy task for most dealerships.
 Fortunately, the solution is something you already have — your own first-party data, which is now more valuable than ever before.
 Your dealership doesn’t need a third party to track and store a shoppers’ interactions with your company, and it’s easy to use that information to continue personalizing the experience for that limited set of customers.